samizzo/nshader/README.md

 Note that if you add a file extension or use the `shadertype` tag you will need to close and re-open any currently open files to reflect the changes.

+The existing file extensions that NShader previously recognised are still recognised, so if you are using any of those file types you don't have to do anything extra.

 The user keyword mapping files now override the built-in mappings (in Issam's version duplicates were ignored).
 NShader will look inside %APPDATA%\NShader for custom map files with the following names: